 Queenstown is known as the adventure capital of the world.
 Located on the South Island, this city has to be included on your trip to New Zealand, especially if you are an adrenalin junkie.
-Bungee jumping was invented here and there are endless other thrill-seeking things to do in Queenstown.
+Bungy jumping was invented here and there are endless other thrill-seeking things to do in Queenstown that will make for an incredible Queenstown itinerary.

 Even if you aren’t a daredevil, this city is still an unbelievably beautiful and fun place to travel to.
 It doesn’t matter what time of year you decide to venture through this exciting city as there are exciting things to do in Queenstown in winter as well as the rest of the year.